awsdocs/aws-doc-sdk-examples/.kotlin_alpha/usecases/first_android_app/Readme.md

 To run the application from the IDE, you must ensure that have you have installed an Android emulator which simulates an Android application.
 For more information, see [Run apps on the Android Emulator](https://developer.android.com/studio/run/emulator).

-Once you install the emulator, you can run the application and then application appears in the emulator.
+Once you install the emulator, you can run the application and then the application appears in the emulator.
 ![AWS Tracking Application](images/app4.png)